 Below, our California personal injury lawyers discuss the following frequently asked questions about lawsuits for accidents caused by defective tires:

-- 2. What damages are available in a defective tire lawsuit?
+- 2. What damages are available?

 - 3. How do defective tires cause accidents?